 As the title says, the book is in three parts: Only the first part is a dance of death.
 Second part deals with the subject of various "death types" (i.e. the death of famous historic persons), and the third part shows 42 pictures of people being tortured by devils.
 The pictures are framed with decorations of flowers, birds and fruits.

 The frontispiece depicts the Triumph of Death (picture to the left), with Death entering the city doors riding on a war elephant.
-In front of the procession are Adam and Eve bound, along with the Tree of Wisdom with serpent.
+In front of the procession are Adam and Eve bound, along with the Tree of Wisdom and the subtil serpent.

 The illustrations were executed by Andreas Trost and Johann (Janez) Koch, and they follow the versions invented by Arnold Birckmann very closely.
 This is also true for Hollar and David Deuchar, but Valvasor is even more consequent: Hollar (and Deuchar) copied some of their scenes from Holbein, but Valvasor has only copied Birckmann.
 The only exception is the expulsion, where Valvasor doesn't follow Birckmann but on the other hand doesn't make an exact copy of Holbein either.

 Valvasor deviates from Birckmann in one way, namely that Death is added to those scenes, where Holbein and Birckmann didn't show him originally.
 This means the beggar and the chubby kids.

 oth Valvasor and Hollar copy Birckmann.
 Valvasor is from Slovenia and Hollar is from Czechia.
 Is it possible then, that Valvasor might be a sort of "missing link" between Birckmann and Hollar?
 Has Hollar copied Valvasor?